FrontEndFoxes/curriculum/workshop/mini2.md

 At this point you can remove the `HelloWorld.vue` file from the `components` folder as we won't need it.
 :::

 Now you have a variable called `currentDogLink` and its default value is an empty string.
-We will use this variable to provide a link to a current dog in `v-card-media`.
+We will use this variable to provide a link to a current dog in `v-img`.
 First, we will set the `currentDogLink` value:

 ```js
 data() {